emve-me/emve/README.md

 emve.me
 ---
+> Emve.me is a personal project of [Robert Lancer](https://github.com/rlancer), developed for just for fun!
+Open to contributors.

 Emve.me is a virtual video jukebox!
 Use your TV as the player and get a group of friends to queue up videos using their phone.